amindmobile/Blacklister/readme.md

-# Mikrotik and Synology block list generator.
+# Mikrotik and Synology blacklist generator.

 This script will help you create Mikrotik (and for Synology in the nearest future) firewall rules to block unwanted